jrruethe/jrruethe.github.io/source/_posts/2015-11-25-memory-blocks.markdown

 date: 2015-11-25 16:10:58 -0500
 comments: true
 categories:
+ - C++
+ - Memory
 ---

 Memory pools work by taking a large chunk of memory and dealing out small pieces of it upon allocation requests.
 Object pools are a specialized version that treat the memory as an array of objects, such that each "slot" is the same size.
 In reality, managing an object pool involves more than *just* an array of objects due to alignment and padding.

 When doing 100% of your own memory management, it becomes useful to have a set of tools to assist with organizing memory.
 You can think of a chunk of memory as being similar to an empty hard drive; the act of aligning, partitioning, and padding the memory is similar to formatting a hard drive with a filesystem.

+{% more %}

+# Allocating Memory

 There are a few different ways to acquire a block of memory.
 The following lines allocate a block of 32 bytes: